aclark4life/blog/2016/11/23/project-makefile-open-business/index.rst

     :class: blog-image

-Now I invite everyone to use and contribute!
+I invite everyone to use and contribute!

 - https://github.com/aclark4life/project-makefile